Model Sharing & Backups for Multi-User Collaboration in Cosmic Frog

 A backup of a model is a snapshot of its exact state at a certain point in time.
 Once a backup has been made, users can use them to revert to if needed.
 There are 2 ways to make a backup of an existing Cosmic Frog model: through the Explorer and from within the Cloud Storage application on the Optilogic platform.
 The latter will be covered first:

 - Go to the Cloud Storage application on the Optilogic platform.
 You can select it in the list of applications on the left-hand side of the screen.
-Should you not see the Could Storage application in the list, then click on the icon with the 3 dots which will open any applications that were not visible before.
+Should you not see the Cloud Storage application in the list, then click on the icon with the 3 dots which will open any applications that were not visible before.

 Through the Explorer, the process is similar: